numworks/epsilon/poincare/doc/simplification.md

 ```

 Steps:
-- Projection removes complexMode, angleUnit, ...
+- `Projection` removes `complexMode`, `angleUnit`, ...
-- SystematicReduction applies obvious reductions
+- `SystematicReduction` applies obvious reductions
-- AdvancedReduction finds the best reduced representation
+- `AdvancedReduction` finds the best reduced representation
-- Beautification undoes Projection and applies readability improvements
+- `Beautification` undoes `Projection` and applies readability improvements
-- In practice, Beautification also prepares for Layouter
+- In practice, `Beautification` also prepares for `Layouter`

 Expression properties:
-- Projected Expressions are made of specific Nodes
+- Projected Expressions are made of specific `Nodes`
-- Projected Expressions are independent from ComplexMode, AngleUnit, ...
+- Projected Expressions are independent from `ComplexMode`, `AngleUnit`, ...
 - Reduced Expressions are Projected Expressions

 These operations never need to be applied twice.